osqp/qdldl/README.md

 The matrices `D` and `Dinv` are both diagonal matrices, with the diagonal values stored in an array.

 The matrix input `A` should be quasidefinite.
-The API provides some (non-comprehensive) error checking to protect against non-quasidefinite or non-upper triangular inputs, both in the elimination tree calculation and during matrix factorisation.
+The API provides some (non-comprehensive) error checking to protect against non-quasidefinite or non-upper triangular inputs.

 ## Linking QDLDL